moov-io/customers/docs/README.md

 Running `make embed-migrations` will generate a `cmd/server/pkged.go` file with the encoded contents from the `/migrations` directory which will be included into application build.
 Make sure to commit the generated file to the git repository.

 ## Getting Help

  channel | info
  ------- | -------
-Documentation [Moov Projects](https://docs.moov.io/) | Documentation of Moov's various open source projects.
+[Documentation](https://moov-io.github.io/customers) | Project documentation for our community.
-Issues [GitHub Issues](https://github.com/moov-io/customers/issues) | If you are able to reproduce a problem, please open a GitHub Issue under the related project.
+[GitHub Issues](https://github.com/moov-io/customers/issues) | Public tracker of issues with our community.
+Please open a GitHub Issue if you're able to reproduce problems or to request features.
 Twitter [@moov_io](https://twitter.com/moov_io)	| You can follow Moov's Twitter feed to get updates on our projects.
 You can also tweet us to ask questions or share comments.
 Slack [#moov-io](https://slack.moov.io/) | Join the slack channel to discuss with other contributors about the development of Moov's open source projects.